Best Bike Routes and Riding Rules in Bend, OR

 Yes for at least one requirement in this state.

-License: Do you need a license for an e-bike in Oregon?
-No. Oregon allows a person age 16 or older to operate a Class 1, Class 2, or Class 3 electric assisted bicycle without a driver license.
+License: No. Oregon allows a person age 16 or older to operate a Class 1, Class 2, or Class 3 electric assisted bicycle without a driver license.
 A vehicle that falls outside Oregon’s e-bike classes may be regulated differently.

-Registration: Do you need to register an e-bike in Oregon?
-No. Oregon does not require registration or license plates for a compliant Class 1, Class 2, or Class 3 electric assisted bicycle.
+Registration: No. Oregon does not require registration or license plates for a compliant Class 1, Class 2, or Class 3 electric assisted bicycle.
 A vehicle outside those classes may be treated differently under motor-vehicle rules.

 Do I need a helmet in Oregon?